Jehops/swm-freebsd-cpu-modeline/README.md

 In addition to the lisp code, there is a small Bourne shell script, ml_cpu.sh.
 Make sure this script is executable by the user running StumpWM and within the user's $PATH.
 Have a look at the script to customize certain settings, such as the interval between updates.
-At the top of the script there is a variable, cpu_cmd, that holds a sysctl command.
-You may need to tweek this command, so that it returns your CPU's frequency and temperature.
+You may need to tweek the sysctl command, so that it returns your CPU's frequency and temperature.

 FAQ